Customer Agreement

 15.5 BSITC shall only process the Customer Personal Data during the Term and for not more than 30 days following the end of the Term, subject to the other provisions of this Clause 15.

-15.6 BSITC shall only process the Customer Personal Data on the documented instructions of the Customer (including with regard to transfers of the Customer Personal Data from within the European Economic Area and the United Kingdom to any place outside the European Economic Area and the United Kingdom), as set out in the Agreement or any other document agreed by the parties in writing.
+15.6 BSITC shall only process the Customer Personal Data on the documented instructions of the Customer (including with regard to cross-jurisdictional transfers of the Customer Personal Data from within the European Economic Area, Jersey or the United Kingdom), as set out in the Agreement or any other document agreed by the parties in writing.

 15.7 The Customer hereby authorises BSITC to make the following transfers of Customer Personal Data: